***PLEASE NOTE EYE ON WATER APP WILL NOT BE LIVE FOR 30 DAYS***

 The District is replacing nearly 2,000 mechanical meters with new Advanced Smart Meters.
 A "smart" water meter is a measuring device that can store and transmit consumption data frequently, much like gas and electrical meters.
 "Smart" meters can be read remotely and more frequently, providing instant access to water consumption information for both customers and water utilities.

-- Hollywood by the Sea - November and December
+- Hollywood by the Sea - Mid November to Early December

 Deputy General Manager/ Operations Manager Pete Martinez